-Since construction started on World Celebration in 2019, the popular merchandise store Mouse Gear closed down in its original location and temporarily relocated to the Innoventions East building where it’s been open ever since.
+Since construction started on World Celebration in 2019, the popular merchandise store Mouse Gear closed down in its original location and has now been replaced with the Creations Shop.

-The original Mouse Gear location is still undergoing refurbishment and it will be a main component of World Celebration when the EPCOT construction finishes.
+This new store is a breath of fresh air for shopping in the park and will be a main component of World Celebration when the EPCOT construction finishes.

 Pin Trading Headquarters